-Recently, we chatted with Ian Bennett from Klaro about humidor construction, and he professed the importance of hygrometer placement and sympathized with the many cigar enthusiasts who end up purchasing a humidor with a faulty, questionable, or poorly located hygrometer.
+Recently, we chatted with Ian Bennett from Klaro about humidor design, and he professed the importance of hygrometer placement and why it matters.
+He empathized with the many cigar enthusiasts who end up purchasing a cheap humidor with a faulty, questionable, or poorly-located hygrometer, effectively voiding the functionality of their humidor.
 Those owners face the daunting if not impossible task of dialing in the appropriate humidification levels for their cigars.

-But first: If you’re just getting started learning about humidors, we recommend checking out our comprehensive humidor overview that provides everything you need to know about humidors and storing your cigars.
+But first: If you’re just getting started learning about humidors, we recommend checking out our comprehensive humidor overview that provides everything you need to know about humidors and storing your cigars to give you a good foundation as we discuss the hygrometer and its placement.

 The Importance of Hygrometers for Humidors

 The function of your humidor is to maintain optimal climate conditions for healthy cigar storage.
-Between you and your humidor, this ought to be fairly straightforward–especially with the help of a hygrometer.
+This ought to be fairly straightforward task — especially with the help of a hygrometer.

 Where Is the Hygrometer Located on My Humidor?

-Hygrometers, either analog or digital, are typically located inside the humidor or are built into its structure, with an internal sensor and an external screen or needle reader to decrease how often you have to open your humidor to check the levels.
-For the hygrometers built into the humidor, the seals are especially important so no outside air corrupts the reading.
+Hygrometers, analog or digital, are typically located inside the humidor or are built into its structure.
+Built-in hygrometers feature an internal sensor with a front-facing screen or needle reader.
+This decreases how often you have to open your humidor to check the levels and prevents outside air from affecting the reading.
+For hygrometers built into the humidor, the seals are especially important so no outside air corrupts the reading.

-Other hygrometers are located inside the humidor, and their placement is key.
+For hygrometers located inside the humidor, placement is key.
 Your humidor, depending on its size, will have different humidity levels at different locations in the humidor.
-Yes, the difference is minimal, but can be relevant–especially if it’s near your humidification source (gel pack, humidor solution, or humidor pack).
+The difference is usually minimal, but it can still be relevant – especially if it’s near your humidification source (gel pack, humidor solution, or humidor pack).

-Regardless of where your hygrometer is located, owning an additional, portable hygrometer can be a helpful tool as you test the accuracy of your built-in hygrometer.
+Pocket hygrometer or two can be a helpful tool as you test the accuracy of your built-in hygrometer.
 These are fairly affordable and you can place them anywhere in your humidor to test the humidification levels and compare.

 The Problem with (Most) Hygrometers for Humidors